Skip to content

 The company has a 'Procedure for Social Conflict Handling' which covers land conflicts as well.

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company's own reporting has limited details on the inclusion of women across palm oil operations.
+The company's reporting states that it provides opportunities for women, especially in its upstream operations, where women operate heavy machinery like tractors and also manage harvesting tasks.

 The company commits to provide essential community services and facilities.

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports its own progress on its commitment to provide essential community services and facilities in its latest sustainability report and on its website.
+The company also reports progress on its commitment to providing essential community services and facilities, which range from education to healthcare support.

 The company commits to providing employment opportunities for local communities.